Miladbaf/CS412_Term_Project/README.md

    + Question-Answer Pair Extraction: Analyzed chat texts to extract question-answer pairs from them.
 Questions start with "Anonymous" and responses with "ChatGPTChatGPT".
    + Reading Assignment Questions: Extracted questions from the assignment.ipynb, specifically from markdown cells in the "source" part.
 2. [Data Visualization](Project-Notebooks/Sub-Notebooks/Data-Visualization.ipynb): Visualized score data to understand the distribution and identify null data.
-3. [Similarity Calculation](Project-Notebooks/Sub-Notebooks/Similarity-Calculation.ipynb): Computed similarities between assignment questions and user prompts, adding this data to the JSON file for each ID.
+3. [Similarity Calculation](Project-Notebooks/Sub-Notebooks/Similarity-Calculation.ipynb): Computed similarities between assignment questions and user prompts, adding this data to the JSON file for each ID and each question.
 4. [Histograms of Similarities](Project-Notebooks/Sub-Notebooks/Histograms-of-Similarities.ipynb): Plotted histograms of similarities for each question and each ID, calculating average similarity as a predictive feature.
 5. [Linear Regression Models](Project-Notebooks/Sub-Notebooks/Linear-Regression-Models.ipynb): Multiple linear regression models were trained to predict grades based on various features like average similarities, prompt length, number of prompts, average sentiment, and response length.